talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 Lastly, we collapsed all significant windows across phenotypes and refined them to discrete intervals.

-In practice, we considered a window to be genome-wide significant if it met all three of the following criteria:
+In practice, we considered a window to be genome-wide significant if its primary P-value P exceeded the genome-wide significance threshold for that phenotype and CNV type, and it satisifed at least one of the following two criteria:
-1. meta-analysis P exceeds the genome-wide significance threshold for that phenotype and CNV type;
+1. Secondary P-value (as [described above](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/sliding_windows/#3-combine-association-statistics-across-metacohorts)) was also nominally significant (P < 0.05); and/or
-2. nominally significant (P ≤ 0.05) in a one-sided Fisher's exact test for at least two metacohorts; and
+2. At least two metacohorts were nominally significant (P < 0.05) per Fisher's exact test.

-3. lower bound of 95% confidence interval of odds ratio from meta-analysis ≥ 2.
+Absent a true replication sample, these _post hoc_ filters were required to protect against Winner's Curse.

-For each locus with a significant association between rCNVs and one or more phenotypes, we aimed to identify:
+Next, for each locus with a significant association between rCNVs and one or more phenotypes, we aimed to identify:
 1. all statistically independent associations that were _individually_ genome-wide significant; and
 3. refine these associations to the minimal interval that contained the causal element(s) with 90% confidence (_i.e._, analogous to 90% credible sets from GWAS).